ylhyra/ylhyra_content/not_data/drafts/Overview.md

 **Fleiri hlekki vantar á hlaðvörp og þessháttar.
 *Tengja inn BÍN
 *Course
-**The items in [[Game:Kyn]] are sorted by ease of remembing word but not based on obviousness of which gender a word is.
+**The items in [[Game:Kyn]] are sorted by ease of remembering word but not based on obviousness of which gender a word is.
 Needs reordering to make more fun for beginners and needs pruning of less important words.
 **<small>Helper material: [[Project:Helpful links|Third party material]] • [[Project:Cognates|Common English cognates]].</small>
 *[[Project:Todo|Unsorted stream of material that needs to be explained some time]] <sup>[<u>[https://ylhyra.is/index.php?title=Project:Todo&action=edit&section=new ''add new item'']]</u></sup>
 *[[Project:Software work in progess|Software]]